Alex23087/Sperkaster/README.md

 - Refractive (glass)

 ## Building
-Requires the [Perk compiler](https://github.com/Alex23087/Perk), specifically on the [sperkaster-patches](https://github.com/Alex23087/Perk/tree/sperkaster-patches) branch.
+Requires the [Perk compiler](https://github.com/Alex23087/Perk), specifically on the [devel](https://github.com/Alex23087/Perk/tree/devel) branch, as Sperkaster uses some features that are still experimental.

 Also requires the latest version of the [MellOS](https://github.com/mell-o-tron/MellOs) kernel and build environment.
 The current version of MellOS already includes the latest version of Sperkaster, so there is no need to build it, unless you want to modify it.